-• Also refer to the operating instructions of AV receiver or amplifier.
+- Also refer to the operating instructions of AV receiver or amplifier. - Please see the Pioneer website for AV receivers or amplifiers that support the PQLS function.

-• If the output video resolution is switched when playing an audio CD (CD-DA), the PQLS function does not work.
-This function will work again after playback stops and restarts.
+If the output video resolution is switched, the PQLS function may not work.
+The function will work again once playback has been stopped then restarted.